Pennsylvania Route 611: Philadelphia County

-Following this interchange, PA 611 narrows to a four-lane divided road and passes through Marconi Plaza before intersecting Oregon Avenue and Moyamensing Avenue.
+Following this interchange, PA 611 narrows to a four-lane divided road and passes through Marconi Plaza before intersecting the eastern terminus of PA 291 at Oregon Avenue and Moyamensing Avenue.
 The route continues north as a four-lane road with alternating divided and undivided stretches through urban residential and commercial areas in South Philadelphia, passing to the west of Jefferson Methodist Hospital between Ritner Street and Wolf Street.

 PA 611 runs to the west of South Philadelphia High School between Jackson Street and Snyder Avenue and to the east of Constitution Health Plaza between Passyunk Avenue/McKean Street and Mifflin Street.
 Farther north, the road crosses Washington Avenue, where it becomes the Avenue of the Arts (in addition to Broad Street), and heads west of the Philadelphia High School for the Creative and Performing Arts between Carpenter Street and Christian Street.
 PA 611 intersects South Street and Lombard Street, at which point it heads into Center City Philadelphia.

 The route then transitions to a six-lane divided highway and runs past commercial development and high-rise buildings, including several theaters.
 The road passes to the east of the former University of the Arts and the Kimmel Center for the Performing Arts between the Pine Street and Spruce Street intersections and heads east of the Academy of Music at the Locust Street intersection.
 The route crosses Walnut Street and Chestnut Street before it comes to Penn Square, a square-shaped traffic circle that runs around Philadelphia City Hall which is formed by South Penn Square to the south, Juniper Street to the east, John F. Kennedy Boulevard to the north, and 15th Street to the west.

 At Penn Square, PA 611 intersects Market Street along with the eastern terminus of PA 3, which is routed on the one-way pair of Market Street eastbound and John F. Kennedy Boulevard westbound.